ClementTsang/dircs/README.md

 from.

 **Note**: I mostly wrote this for my own personal use, so there might be a lot of rough edges.
-Feel free to submit pull requests, feature requests, or bug reports.
+Feel free to submit pull requests, feature requests, or bug reports, but my time working on this may be limited.

 ## Installation